C23-PS376/toxicity-classifier-model/README.md

  - Recall = 0.68161124
  - F1 score = 0.6572882447429294

 The F1 for test data is only 0.66 because the test data contains text not only in English but also in other languages and emoji.
 While in this model we use English word embedding because the intended use for application is for English only.
 The best practice is to filter so only English words in dataset.
 But, there are 63978 rows of text and we only have 1 month to complete the entire project.
+Also in the dataset, there are many rows which have more text more than 50 words so the model clips them.
+This will reduce the model's ability to classify them.

 For more information about the evaluation metrics: